-I have a bone to pick with the LGBTQ+ community, and that bone is named straight passing.
-You see, a common thing bi people hear is that we're privileged because we can pass as straight.
+I have a bone to pick with the LGBTI community, and that bone is named "straight passing."
+You see, a common thing bi people hear is that we're "privileged" because we can "pass as straight."
 I don't buy this.
-I don't think that being viewed as straight by people, queer and straight, is a privilege.
+I don't think that being viewed as "straight" by people, queer and straight, is a privilege.
 It's invisibility.
 It's a life of being forced to live in the closet.
 That, in my opinion, is the opposite of privilege.

 For bi people, the latter is usually true.
 This is especially true for bi women.
 The numbers for sexual assault, rape, abuse, and stalking are astronomically high for us.
 For example, a 2010 study by the Centers for Disease Control and Prevention found that a full 61.1% of bisexual women had experienced rape, physical violence, or stalking by an intimate partner.
 That's 26.1% more than straight women and 17.3% more than lesbian women.